toolbarthomas/harbor/README.md

 {{ attach_library('example/base') }}

 ```

+It also possible to use the defined Storybook preview head & body snippets within your project.
+Harbor will copy the configuration files from the defined `configDirectory` option within the `StyleguideCompiler` plugin ('./storybook').

 You can also import the actual assets within each storybook story to enable Hot Module Reload during a file change.
 Keep in mind that you still need to define the required libraries within Drupal if you don't include assets with the `attach_library` function.